top of page

 Top Dog-Friendly Picks

-→ Pubs & Bars: Whitley Bay is brilliant for coastal wandering then a pub where dogs are welcome inside and everyone looks cheerfully windblown.
-After promenade laps or lighthouse views, aim for cosy corners and a proper sit-down.
-Wet nose, warm pint, sorted.
+Whitley Bay is brilliant for coastal wandering followed by a pub where dogs are welcome inside and everyone looks cheerfully windblown.
+After promenade laps or lighthouse views, these are the places to settle — cosy corners, proper pints and a dog happily switching off.

 Easy dog-friendly plans 🐾